Wrestling at the 1928 Summer Olympics – Men's Greco-Roman lightweight

 The men's Greco-Roman lightweight was one of thirteen wrestling events held as part of the wrestling at the 1928 Summer Olympics programme.
 The competition was held from August 2 to 5, and featured 20 wrestlers from 20 nations.
+Lightweight was the third-lightest category, including wrestlers weighing 62 to 67.5 kg.

 Competition format

 This Greco-Roman wrestling competition introduced an elimination system based on the accumulation of points.
 Each round featured all wrestlers pairing off and wrestling one bout (with one wrestler having a bye if there were an odd number).
 The loser received 3 points.
 The winner received 1 point if the win was by decision and 0 points if the win was by fall.
 At the end of each round, any wrestler with at least 5 points was eliminated.

 Results

 Round 1

 The first round produced 5 winners by fall (0 points), 1 bye (0 points), 4 winners by decision (1 point), and 9 losers (3 points).
 Parisel and Metzner-Fritz withdrew after their bouts.